The Adventures of Priscilla, Queen of the Desert: Soundtrack

 The film featured a soundtrack made up of pre-existing "camp classics" (pop music songs that have a particular fanbase in the LGBT community).
-The original plan by the film's creators was to have a Kylie Minogue song in the finale, although it was later decided that an ABBA song would be more appropriate because its "tacky qualities" were "more timeless" (although in the musical adaptation, the character Adam performs a medley of Kylie Minogue songs atop Uluru).
+The original plan by the film's creators was to have a Kylie Minogue song in the finale, although it was later decided that an ABBA song would be more appropriate because its "tacky qualities" were "more timeless" (although in the musical adaptation, the character Adam performs a medley of Kylie Minogue songs atop Uluṟu).
 The film itself featured four main songs, which were performed by two or more of the drag queens as a part of their show within the film; "I've Never Been to Me" by Charlene, "I Will Survive" by Gloria Gaynor, "Finally" by CeCe Peniston, and "Mamma Mia" by ABBA.
 On 23 August 1994, Fontana Island released the soundtrack on CD.

-Original music for the soundtrack was composed by Guy Gross, with choral arrangements by Derek Williams, and released separately on CD.
+Original music for the soundtrack was composed by Guy Gross, with choral and instrumental arrangements by Derek Williams, and released separately on CD.

+Sequel

+In April 2024, Elliott announced that work on a sequel was underway, with the original main cast reprising their roles.
+After Stamp died on 17 August 2025, Elliott told The Guardian: "[Stamp] agreed to do the sequel a few years ago and we've been particularly busy over the past year."
+In September 2025, Elliot revealed that, with the blessing of the cast and financiers, Stamp spent the final months of his life pre-filming all of his scenes with "a nine-camera array of the entire script".